 AHFC is required by state law to purchase homes that meet minimum energy efficiency standards, and the corporation has established and funded incentive programs for increased energy efficiency in homes.
 Currently, corporate arbitrage dollars are used to offer reduced interest rates on homes that meet or exceed energy rating criteria.
-Yet, little information is currently available about the cost benefits to the homeowner over time from these programs or how effective certain energy efficiency designs have been across Alaska's climate regions.
+Yet, little information is currently available about the cost benefits to the homeowner over time from these programs or how effective certain energy State of Alaska Capital Project Summary Department of Revenue FY2008 Governor Reference No: 6351 12/14/06 5:42:36 PM efficiency designs have been across Alaska's climate regions.